Marjorie Kinnan Rawlings: GeeChee

-In her memoir Cross Creek, first published in 1942, Rawlings described how she owned 72 acres of land and also hired a number of people over the years to help her with day-to-day chores and activities.
-An entire chapter of the book is dedicated to one woman she hired, whose name was Beatrice, but who was affectionately known as "GeeChee", because the woman was ethnically part of the GeeChee people.
-In the book, Rawlings said GeeChee's mother lived in nearby Hawthorne, Florida, and that GeeChee was blind in one eye from a fight in which she had been involved.
-GeeChee was employed by Rawlings on and off for nearly two years in which GeeChee dutifully made life easier for Rawlings.
-GeeChee revealed to Rawlings that her boyfriend named Leroy was serving time in prison for manslaughter, and asked Rawlings for help in gaining his release.
-She arranged for Leroy to be paroled to her and come work for her farm, and had a wedding on the grounds for Beatrice and Leroy.
-After a few weeks, Leroy aggressively demanded more earnings from Rawlings and threatened her.
-She decided he had to leave, which caused her distress because she did not want GeeChee to go with him, which she was sure she would.
-GeeChee eventually decided to stay with Rawlings, but then began to drink heavily and abandoned her.
-Weeks later, Rawlings searched for GeeChee, found her, and drove her back to the farm, describing GeeChee as a "Black Florence Nightingale".
-GeeChee was unable to stop herself from drinking, which led a heartbroken Rawlings to dismiss her.
-Rawlings stated in her autobiography "No maid of perfection—and now I have one—can fill the strange emptiness she left in a remote corner of my heart.
+In Cross Creek, Rawlings describes how she owns 72 acres of land and also hires several people over the years to help her with day-to-day chores and activities.
+An entire chapter of the book is dedicated to one woman she hires, whose name was Beatrice but who was affectionately known as "GeeChee", because the woman was ethnically part of the Geechee people.
+In the book, Rawlings says GeeChee's mother lived in nearby Hawthorne and that GeeChee was blind in one eye from a fight in which she had been involved.
+GeeChee is employed by Rawlings on and off for nearly two years in which GeeChee dutifully makes life easier for Rawlings.

+GeeChee reveals to Rawlings that her boyfriend named Leroy was serving time in prison for manslaughter and asks Rawlings for help in gaining his release.
+She arranges for Leroy to be paroled to her and come work for her farm, and she has a wedding on the grounds for Beatrice and Leroy.
+After a few weeks, Leroy aggressively demands more earnings from Rawlings and threatens her.
+She decides he must leave, which causes her distress because she does not want GeeChee to go with him.
+GeeChee eventually decides to stay with Rawlings but then begins to drink heavily and abandons her.
+Weeks later, Rawlings searches for GeeChee, finds her, and drives her back to the farm, describing GeeChee as a "Black Florence Nightingale".
+GeeChee is unable to stop herself from drinking, which leads a heartbroken Rawlings to dismiss her.
+Rawlings states in her autobiography "No maid of perfection—and now I have one—can fill the strange emptiness she left in a remote corner of my heart.
 I think of her often, and I know she does of me, for she comes once a year to see me".

 When Cross Creek was turned into a 1983 film, actress Alfre Woodard was nominated for the Academy Award for Best Supporting Actress for her performance as GeeChee.